Permitted Development Rights In The UK

 Does Permitted Development require a Flood Risk Assessment?

-All development in England, if located in Flood Zone 2, 3, or a critical drainage area, is required to be supported by a Flood Risk Assessment at planning.
-If the development has a site area of greater than 1 hectare and is located in Flood Zone 1, a Flood Risk Assessment would be required.
+A Flood Risk Assessment would be required if the development has a site area of greater than 1 hectare and is located in Flood Zone 1.
 This policy applies to permitted development and change of use developments.

 Read More about different Permitted Development types and the requirements of flood risk below.